-L-aceglutamide, also known as N-acetyl-L-glutamine or neuramina, is an amino acid and synthetic analog of L-theanine, L-glutamine and L-glutamic acid.
-It acts as a metabolic prodrug for L-glutamine, N-acetyl-L-glutamate, and L-glutamate.
+L-aceglutamide, also known as N-acetyl-L-glutamine or neuramina, is an amino acid and stimulant/nootropic.
+It is most closely related to L-theanine, L-glutamine and L-glutamic acid.

-L-aceglutamide is typically prescribed as a treatment for dementia, Alzheimer’s or cerebral trauma (such as infarction or ischemia arising from a stroke).
+L-aceglutamide may also have medicinal effects as a treatment for dementia, Alzheimer’s or cerebral trauma (such as infarction or ischemia arising from a stroke).
 It is also prescribed occasionally as a psychostimulant in the treatment of mental health disorders, under the brand name Neuramina.
-It is also prescribed (as the aluminum salt) for the treatment of peptic ulcers and gastritis .
-L-aceglutamide itself demonstrates activity as an anti-inflammatory and moderate analgesic, similar to L-proglumide (another synthetic glutamine analog prescribed for similar purposes).
+It may also be used as an NSAID (non-steroidal anti-inflammatory drug), or as a moderate analgesic (pain-relieving drug).

 This compound is NOT for human consumption and is strictly for research purposes ONLY.
 Available as the free acid.